 - 1. What is a “crime involving moral turpitude”?

 - 2. What crimes are considered CIMTs in Nevada?

-- 5. Can I get a green card if I committed a CIMT?
+- 5. Can I get a green card?

-Also see our article about aggravated felonies in Nevada, many of which are considered CIMTs.
+Also see our article about aggravated felonies, many of which are considered CIMTs.

 Crimes involving moral turpitude (CIMTs, a.k.a. crimes of moral turpitude) are a category of felonies and misdemeanors that courts consider to be especially depraved and malicious.
 These typically include violent crimes, sex crimes, stealing, and fraud.
 Because of the seriousness of CIMTs, an immigration judge may remove a non-citizen from the United States if he/she has committed one.

 One factor most CIMTs have in common is that they require a deliberate intent to do ill.
 The person has to intend to carry out the CIMT in order to be guilty of it.
 For example, shoplifting is a CIMT since in Nevada the person must intend to steal something in order to be convicted of it.
 If the person innocently forgot to pay for something in a store, then he/she is not guilty of shoplifting in Nevada and therefore did not commit a CIMT.